Purchase Orders & Vendor Management

 Once all items have been received:

-• The PO is closed -- Status changes to "Closed" and the order becomes read-only.
+- The PO is closed -- Status changes to "Completed" and the order becomes read-only.

 Good to know: There is also a Close without inventory update option if you have already managed inventory separately and just want to close the PO for record-keeping.